Je12emy/shears-cli/readme.md

 ## Building from Source

-This CLI is built using [rust](https://www.rust-lang.org/), so you can run build and run it using cargo.
+This CLI is built using [rust](https://www.rust-lang.org/), so you can build and run it using cargo.

 # Contributing